hlokensgard/terraform-azure-maester-deployment/README.md

 This Terraform module simplifies the deployment of the **Maester** tool, enabling you to quickly set it up in your Azure tenant.
 The primary goal is to provide valuable insights into the security of your Azure environment with minimal mandatory configuration.
 You can customize key settings as needed.
 For more information about Maester, [visit the official website](https://maester.dev/).

 ## Prerequisites
 To use this module, you need to provide the `maester.ps1` script as input.
 You can find examples of how to run the script and the available functions on Maester's website.
+[There is also an example here](runbooks/maester.ps1)

 ### Permissions
 Ensure you have access to a privileged role that can grant **Admin Consent** (e.g., Global Administrator) for the managed identity running the runbook.
 [For more details on granting Admin Consent, refer to the Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal).